SergeyPetrachkov/SergeyPetrachkov/README.md

 - 🔭 I’m currently working on SwiftBuildKit at CFT and on [JuiceFit](https://apps.apple.com/us/app/juicefit/id1130889719) in my spare time
 - 🌱 I’m currently learning algorithms to keep sharp and solving some exercises from [leetcode](https://leetcode.com/petrachkovsergey/)

-- 📫 How to reach me: petrachkovsergey@gmail.com or @petrachkovsergey at Telegram
+- 📫 How to reach me: petrachkovsergey@gmail.com or [Telegram](https://t.me/petrachkovsergey)

 <!--
 **SergeyPetrachkov/SergeyPetrachkov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.